Size: 4 Linear feet

-Collection Summary: The records of Chaloner Prize Foundation measure 4.0 linear feet and date from 1915 to 1974.
-The records consist of the files of the two secretaries, George F. Lewis and S. LeRoy French, and four of the trustees, Charles Platt, William Rand, Olin Dows, and William Platt.
+Summary: The records of Chaloner Prize Foundation measure 4.0 linear feet and date from 1915 to 1974.
+The records consist of the files of the two Secretaries, George F. Lewis and S. LeRoy French, and four of the Trustees, Charles Platt, William Rand, Olin Dows, and William Platt.
 Included within these records are correspondence, lists, files on award recipients, and three scrapbooks maintained by Dows.
 Also found within the collection are legal records, printed material, and financial records.

-Donated 1982 by American Academy in Rome, along with their records.
+The collection was donated in 1982 by the American Academy in Rome, along with their records.
 During the processing of the Academy's records, it was determined that the Chaloner Prize Foundation records were a separate entity, and the collection was separated from the Academy records.

 Also available at the Archives of American Art are the American Academy in Rome Records, 1855-circa 1981.